 How to Get to Jardin from Salento

-Getting to Jardin from Salento is infinitely easier now in 2020 (and since 2019) – instead of being an entire (and very long) day of at least 3 buses, there is now a route that takes 2 buses with a leisurely connection in Rio Sucio.
+Getting to Jardin from Salento is infinitely easier now and has been since 2019 – instead of being an entire (and very long) day of at least 3 buses, there is now a route that takes 2 buses with a leisurely connection in Rio Sucio.
 Read our guide on how to get from Jardin to Salento and vice versa.

 Where is Jardin